Use the correct homophone

 Use context clues: Look at the words around the homophone.
 They can often give you hints about which word is correct.

-Choose the correct homophone for each sentence:
+Circle the correct homophone in each sentence.

 Answer Key |

-- It’s
+- Its / It’s

 Next Steps |